Logo

 Lawrence Alma-Tadema's output decreased with time, partly on account of health, but because of his obsession with decorating his new home, to which he moved in 1883.

-Lawrence Alma-Tadema assisted with the St Louis World's Fair of 1904 where he was well represented and received.
+Lawrence Alma-Tadema assisted with the St Louis World's Fair of 1904, where he was well received.

-Lawrence Alma-Tadema spread his artistic boundaries and began to design furniture, often modelled after Pompeian or Egyptian motifs, illustrations, textiles, and frame making.
+Lawrence Alma-Tadema began to design furniture, often modelled after Pompeian or Egyptian motifs, as well as illustrations, textiles, and picture frames.

 Between 1903 and his death, Lawrence Alma-Tadema painted less but still produced ambitious paintings such as The Finding of Moses.